-The Grover Cleveland Presidential Dollar was the second release of the year and the twenty-second release for the series overall.
+The Grover Cleveland Presidential Dollar (Buy on eBay) was the second release of the year and the twenty-second release for the series overall.
 Cleveland made an appearance on two different coins of the series since he had served as President during two nonconsecutive terms.

 Prior to being elected President, Grover Cleveland was elected as the mayor of Buffalo and later the governor of New York.
 After serving one term as President, he was defeated by Benjamin Harrison despite winning the popular vote.
 He ran for President in the following election and became the first and only President to leave the White House and then return for a second term.

 The coin representing his first term included his portrait on the obverse with inscriptions “Grover Cleveland”, “In God We Trust”, “22nd President”, and the years of the term “1885-1889”.
 The selected obverse was designed and sculpted by Don Everhart.